 - Hinge lock

 Dampening involves controlling the speed of a door closing.
-With active dampening, this is accomplished through the use of pneumatic cylinders attached to the door that allow air to move through, but at a limited rate.
+Active dampening is accomplished through the use of pneumatic cylinders attached to the door that allow air to move through but at a limited rate.
 This rate can be adjusted to fine-tune the speed at which the door may close.

 While highly effective, the performance of dampening cylinder systems may vary depending on the outside temperature.
 Colder air causes the pressure in the cylinder to be lower, resulting in less resistance to slamming.